ganeshrvel/openmtp/ffi/kalam/native/README.md

 ```

 ## Do not follow the sections below anymore.
-These commands are depreciated
+These commands are deprecated
 ### libusb otool commands:

 Build: